Southdown Motor Services: Privatisation

 Southdown celebrated its seventieth anniversary in 1985, the same year of the passage of the Transport Act 1985 which enabled the deregulation of the bus industry a year later, and buses carried a special logo which also appeared on publicity.
 With deregulation, the company was split into four bus operating divisions in Brighton & Hove, Hampshire and West and East Sussex, with separate coaching and central engineering divisions later formed.
-The Brighton & Hove division division was separated from Southdown in 1986, becoming the Brighton & Hove Bus and Coach Company, which in May 1987 was sold in a management buyout.
+The Brighton & Hove division was separated from Southdown in 1986, becoming the Brighton & Hove Bus and Coach Company, which in May 1987 was sold in a management buyout.
 A version of Southdown's traditional livery was adopted, albeit with less cream than on the pre-NBC incarnation.
 The scroll fleetname returned on minibus operations and eventually the operations, except for Brighton & Hove, were reunified as Southdown.

 In October 1987, four of Southdown's directors, managing director Philip Ayers, commercial director Roland Higgins, engineering director Michael Gooch and financial director David Charlton, achieved a management buyout of the company from the NBC for £2 million.
 After nearly two years of management-employee ownership, Southdown was then acquired by Stagecoach Holdings in August 1989, beating a competitive bid by the Harrogate-based AJS Group.
 Fleet vehicles were soon painted in a variant of the standard Stagecoach 'stripes' livery, featuring fleetnames bearing "SOUTHDOWN - Part of the Stagecoach Group".

 Stagecoach went on to purchase the operations of fellow former-NBC operator Hastings & District Transport, incorporating its operations into Southdown, and also purchased the management-Southampton Citybus consortium-owned Portsmouth Citybus with similar intentions to merge into Southdown, however despite a ruling in 1990 by the Monopolies and Mergers Commission stating that the takeover was not the public interest but had not caused any adverse effects on the local market, this operation was sold by Stagecoach to Transit Holdings in 1991.